Synchronicity89/RobotAttack/README.md

   - 18 ledges, random positions, sorted by y ascending; landing when player bottom is near ledge y within ±(velY+1) and horizontally within ledge width plus player half-size
 - Rendering (human)
   - Background fill; ledges; lasers; robots; player; HUD bar at bottom

+## Canonical Human Implementation: Proposed Fixes for Determinism and Parity
+The following changes will be applied to the human implementation (canonical) to preserve gameplay feel while improving determinism and parity.
+Other implementations will target this behavior.

+- Win/Loss signaling and draw handling
+  - On game end, render a full-screen message:
+    - Green “Win” if all enemies are destroyed (robots.length === 0).
+    - Red “Loss” if player health <= 0.
+    - If both occur on the same frame, treat as Win but set gameDrawn = true in captured data.
+  - Capture outcome in telemetry (see schema).

+- Player laser hit-test anomaly
+  - Change to line-segment vs AABB collision for the laser’s travel between frames.
+  - On multiple hits in the same step, apply damage to the nearest intersection along the laser path and remove the laser.
+  - Question: Should player lasers ever pierce multiple enemies?
+Proposal: No (single-hit), for determinism.

+- Enemy laser speed vs unused laserSpeed
+  - Use laserSpeed as a multiplier on robot.speed for enemy laser travel: enemyLaserStep = laserSpeedMultiplier * robot.speed.
+  - Default multiplier = 1 (preserves current feel).
+Allowed range (TBD, e.g., 0.5–3).
+Seeded randomness can vary multiplier per robot.

+- Nondeterministic randomness
+  - Introduce a deterministic PRNG (e.g., mulberry32/xorshift) seeded per run.
+  - Default behavior: fresh seed per human play for variety; tests/replays: fixed seed.
+  - Recording and replay:
+    - Record initial seed, world config, and input timeline to a JSON file.
+    - The AI Demo can replay this recording exactly with AI disabled.
+    - Provide a Control Panel page (served by the human server) to start/stop recording, launch AI Demo replays, and run parity checks.
+Details TBD.

+- Dual rAF loops and order sensitivity
+  - Use a single game loop with a fixed-timestep accumulator:
+    - Physics: advance in fixed frames (e.g., 60 FPS equivalent), possibly multiple steps per render.
+    - Render: after physics steps, draw current state.
+  - Order is always physics then render.

+- In-loop array mutation
+  - Avoid splicing while iterating.
+Either:
+    - Iterate backwards with index loops; or
+    - Collect removals and batch-remove post-iteration.
+  - This applies to lasers and robots.

+- Input conflict handling (canonical policy)
+  - Horizontal (A/D): if both pressed, cancel out (net 0).
+Otherwise apply ±3*velChange.
+  - Vertical (W/S): W applies jump impulse only when grounded; S initiates drop only when grounded and not at bottom.
+  - Brake (F): overrides horizontal motion; sets velX = 0 while held, both on ground and mid-air.
+Other horizontal inputs are ignored while F is held.
+  - Multiple inputs can co-exist per-axis as above.

+- Mouse coordinates and DPI/layout coupling
+  - Map mouse to canvas coordinates using getBoundingClientRect and devicePixelRatio.
+  - Optionally support Pointer Lock for consistent relative aiming (TBD, off by default).

+- Frame-rate dependence
+  - Adopt fixed-timestep physics decoupled from render.
+Game speed is independent of monitor refresh rate.

+- Ledge collision tolerance and hovering
+  - On grounding, snap player.y to ledge top exactly and reset velY = 0.
+  - Use a small positional epsilon to avoid hover/stick jitter.
+Swept vertical collision preferred (TBD).

+- Mid-air braking
+  - Support F mid-air brake (horizontal only), as above.
+Documented in invariants.

+- Laser tunneling risk
+  - Use continuous collision detection (segment vs AABB) for both player and enemy lasers to prevent tunneling.

+- Robots unconstrained by arena bounds
+  - Clamp the player to the screen at all times.
+  - Add configurable enemy boundary behavior (see world schema):
+    - original: current behavior; enemies may go offscreen.
+    - bounce: reflect off edges with damping (not perfectly elastic).
+    - splat: stop component velocity against the wall; cannot leave screen.

 ## Software Design & Development Plan
 1. Game Simulation